mikes222/mapsforge_flutter/README.md

 > Mapfiles are files specifically designed for mobile use and provide the information about an area in condensed form.
 Please visit the original project for more information about how to download/generate them.

-    MapFile mapFile = await MapFile.from(filename, null, null);
+    Datastore datastore = IsolateMapfile(filename);

 or

-    MapFile mapFile = await MapFile.using(content, null, null);
+    Datastore datastore = await MapFile.using(content, null, null);

+The former is used to read mapfiles from the filesystem whereas the latter is used to read mapfiles from memory.
+If you do not want to use Isolates you can also use the Mapfile directly like so:

+    Datastore datastore = await MapFile.from(filename, null, null);

 Note: Destroy the mapfile by calling ``dispose()`` if not needed anymore

 Create the cache for assets

-> assets are mostly small images to display in the map, for example parking signs, bus stop signs and so on
+> Assets are mostly small images to display in the map, for example parking signs, bus stop signs and so on

     SymbolCache symbolCache = FileSymbolCache();